iranzo/cv/index.md

 <span class="fab fa-suse"> **SUSE Linux AG**</span>
 Translator from English to Spanish since SuSE Linux 5.3 until 8.0 for YaST, SaX, and some marketing and user manuals (apps and configuration)

+## Community

+`May 2023 -`
+**AVAST: Asociación Valenciana de Apoyo a las Altas Capacidades**

+Collaborate with AVAST, providing technical advice on different topics of interest for the diffusion of High Capacities and easing the management of the association for the good of their associates.

 ## Education

 `2012`